MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 - **Display Name** (optional): As mentioned earlier, your measure will also be added as an attribute or be saved as a new entity.
 In both cases, the measure will carry the name you define under the **Display Name** field in this panel.
 - **Starting Entity** (mandatory): Here you should choose the entity on the basis of how you wish to construct your measure.
 If you wish to include in your measure fields from multiple entities, choose any of these entities.

-For example, here's the panel you'll see upon selecting the **Profile Measure** option.
+Here is the panel you will see upon selecting the **Profile Measure** option:

 > [!div class="mx-imgBorder"]
 > ![](media/new-profile-measure.png "New profile measure")

 This panel is the same panel we explored under the previous options except for one difference: The Customer Profile entity will automatically be selected as your starting entity.
 This default selection can't be changed.

-For example, here's the panel you'll see upon selecting the **Profile Measure** option.
+Finally, here is the panel you will see upon selecting the **Profile Measure** option:

 > [!div class="mx-imgBorder"]
 > ![](media/new-profile-attribute.png "New profile attribute")